zelitosaide/w3schools-javascript-course/__01_JS Tutorial/__47_typeof/README_TYPEOF.md

 <a
   href="javascript:void(document.body.style.backgroundColor='red');"
 >
-  Click me to change the background color of body to red
+  Click me to change the background color of body to red.
 </a>
 ```